Asian Car Brands

 Nissan Logo

-Previously, the company Nissan was called Dat Jidosha Seizo because the main direction of its activity was the production of cars under the brand name Datsun.
-The company’s managers then refocused it to produce passenger cars (in 1931) and gave it its current name (in 1934).
-Nissan decided not to limit the model range, so it offers a wide range of cars – from SUVs to small cars.
+Previously, Nissan was called Dat Jidosha Seizo because the main direction of its activity was the production of cars under the brand name Datsun.
+The company’s managers then refocused on producing passenger cars (in 1931) and gave it its current name (in 1934).
+Nissan decided not to limit the model range, offering a wide range of cars – from SUVs to small cars.

 Suzuki